Ooma (NYSE:OOMA) Updates Q1 2023 Earnings Guidance

-OOMA has been the topic of a number of research analyst reports.
-Colliers Securities initiated coverage on Ooma in a report on Wednesday, February 2nd.
-They issued a buy rating and a $25.00 target price on the stock.
-Zacks Investment Research upgraded Ooma from a hold rating to a buy rating and set a $20.00 price objective on the stock in a research note on Thursday, January 27th.
-Finally, Alliance Global Partners boosted their price objective on Ooma from $26.00 to $27.00 and gave the stock a buy rating in a research note on Friday, December 3rd.
-Seven equities research analysts have rated the stock with a buy rating, Based on data from MarketBeat.com, the stock currently has an average rating of Buy and a consensus target price of $26.08.
+Several equities research analysts have weighed in on the company.
+Colliers Securities assumed coverage on Ooma in a research report on Wednesday, February 2nd.
+They set a buy rating and a $25.00 price target on the stock.
+Alliance Global Partners lifted their price objective on Ooma from $26.00 to $27.00 and gave the stock a buy rating in a report on Friday, December 3rd.
+Finally, Zacks Investment Research raised shares of Ooma from a hold rating to a buy rating and set a $20.00 target price on the stock in a research note on Thursday, January 27th.
+Seven equities research analysts have rated the stock with a buy rating, According to data from MarketBeat, Ooma currently has an average rating of Buy and an average price target of $26.08.

-Large investors have recently bought and sold shares of the company.
-Morgan Stanley grew its holdings in Ooma by 587.9% in the 2nd quarter.
-Morgan Stanley now owns 273,701 shares of the technology company’s stock worth $5,161,000 after buying an additional 233,915 shares in the last quarter.
-State Street Corp grew its holdings in Ooma by 34.5% in the 4th quarter.
-State Street Corp now owns 646,060 shares of the technology company’s stock worth $13,205,000 after buying an additional 165,737 shares in the last quarter.
-BlackRock Inc. grew its holdings in Ooma by 4.4% in the 4th quarter.
-BlackRock Inc. now owns 1,853,807 shares of the technology company’s stock worth $37,891,000 after buying an additional 77,660 shares in the last quarter.
-Norges Bank bought a new position in Ooma in the 4th quarter worth approximately $774,000.
-Finally, Barclays PLC grew its holdings in Ooma by 61.1% in the 4th quarter.
-Barclays PLC now owns 45,460 shares of the technology company’s stock worth $929,000 after buying an additional 17,240 shares in the last quarter.
-85.56% of the stock is owned by institutional investors.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in OOMA.
+BNP Paribas Arbitrage SA increased its stake in shares of Ooma by 390.8% during the third quarter.
+BNP Paribas Arbitrage SA now owns 3,951 shares of the technology company’s stock valued at $74,000 after acquiring an additional 3,146 shares during the period.
+Metropolitan Life Insurance Co NY grew its position in Ooma by 34.5% during the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 5,417 shares of the technology company’s stock worth $111,000 after purchasing an additional 1,389 shares in the last quarter.
+Citigroup Inc. grew its position in Ooma by 132.4% during the 4th quarter.
+Citigroup Inc. now owns 5,646 shares of the technology company’s stock worth $115,000 after purchasing an additional 3,217 shares in the last quarter.
+UBS Group AG increased its position in Ooma by 11.2% in the 3rd quarter.
+UBS Group AG now owns 9,111 shares of the technology company’s stock worth $169,000 after purchasing an additional 921 shares during the last quarter.
+Finally, Royal Bank of Canada raised its stake in shares of Ooma by 8.6% during the 2nd quarter.
+Royal Bank of Canada now owns 9,317 shares of the technology company’s stock worth $176,000 after purchasing an additional 737 shares in the last quarter.
+85.56% of the stock is currently owned by institutional investors.

 Ooma, Inc engages in the provision of platforms for cloud-based communications solutions, smart security and other connected services.
 It helps create smart workplaces and homes by providing communications, monitoring, security, automation, productivity, and networking infrastructure applications.
 Its products and services include Ooma business and Ooma residential.